How to find a Private Label product to sell on Amazon

-Also using a browser plugin tools like CamelCamelCamel and Keepa will enable you to view a product’s BSR over the sales history of that product to give an idea as to how it ranked.
+Also using a browser plugin tools like CamelCamelCamel and Keepa will enable you to view a product’s BSR over time.
 These tools are also helpful for highlighting seasonality patterns on specific products.

 Amazon Movers & Shakers

 This is like a sub-category of Best Sellers.
-It shows trending products that are moving quickly up the best-selling ranks denoted by green arrows and a percentage increase (kind of like stock signals).
+It shows trending products that are moving quickly up the best-selling ranks denoted by green arrows and a percentage increase (similar to stock signals).
 This is valuable for pinpointing best sellers that are trending more so than others in a category.

 Amazon has gift wrapping services available and allows merchants to provide this service for their customers.
 Being as such, Amazon tracks the sales that include gift wrapping, so they know what products are being bought as gifts.
 This is another indicator of the popularity of the products.

 Pro Tip: If you are a private label seller using Amazon FBA, you should have “gift wrapping” and “gift messaging” checked in your seller central backend for your products!
 This doesn’t cost anything to you as a seller, and people love to have options.
 Giving your customers the ability to give your product as a gift is another value-added benefit that can set your product apart from the competition and will result in more sales.

 Step 2: Use These Basic Guidelines for your Private Label Product Selection